Why is prompting hard? Understanding prompts on binary sequence predictors: ADDITIONAL EXPERIMENTAL RESULTS

 \landscapelegend{The leftmost column shows the KL divergence of each prompt sorted in increasing order against the prompt rank (sort indices, or argsort), with lower rank meaning lower KL divergence \eqref{eq:kl_divergence}.
 The other columns show KL divergence of each individual prompt.
 The prompts here are all expressed by their counts.
 See \cref{sec:loss_landscape} for a detailed explanation. }

-\subsubsection{Loss ``landscape''}
+\subsubsection{Loss ``Landscape''}

 We show the KL divergence of all possible prompts in two ways in \cref{fig:sensitivity_landscape}.
 On the leftmost column, we order the prompts (expressed in counts) according to their values of the KL divergence, producing a rank plot of in ascending order.
-The best prompt is at rank 0, second prompt at rank 1, etc. We see that there is a relative flat region next to the best prompt with $rank 0$, suggesting that it would be more difficult to distinguish the best few prompts.
+The best prompt is at rank 0, the second best prompt is at rank 1, etc. We see that there is a relatively flat region next to the best prompt with $rank 0$, suggesting that it would be more difficult to distinguish the best few prompts.
 As $\Lmax$ increases and $T$ decreases, the flat region expands towards the right, meaning that there are more close-to-optimal prompts.
 This trend is consistent with the results shown in \cref{fig:sensitivity_supp}.
 The other columns of \cref{fig:sensitivity_landscape} show KL divergence of all possible prompts with length less than $\Lmax$.
-It is evident that the many prompts around the optimal one that have very similar KL divergences close to zero.
+It is evident that the many prompts around the optimal prompt have very similar KL divergences close to zero.

-\subsubsection{Distribution of empirically optimal prompts}
+\subsubsection{Distribution of Empirically Optimal Prompts}

 \Cref{fig:sensitivity_emp_dist} shows the distribution of empirically optimal prompts for different neural predictors.
 We show the setting of $N=10\,000$ and $T=100$, which is the most reliable setting.
 At the shortest $\Lmax=5$, the empirical $\hat s$ is mostly correct.
-At larger $Lmax$, the empirical $\hat s$ gets further away from $s^*$ with inconsistent ratio of \ONE, leading to unreliable identification worse interpretability of the scattered empirical $\hat s$'s.
+At larger $\Lmax$, the empirical $\hat s$ gets further away from $s^*$ with an inconsistent ratio of \ONEs, leading to unreliable identification that hurts the interpretability of the scattered empirical $\hat s$'s.

 \theempdistcaption{Red cross shows the theoretical $s^*$.
 The black dashed line shows the boundary set by $\Lmax$.}